dvsa/rsp-public-portal/README.md

 To run this project locally, clone the repository and the instructions below:

 1. `nvm use 16.16`
-Set Node to the required versionß
+Set Node to the required version

 2. `npm install`
 Installs all project dependencies